Velocity Banking Calculator

 See above: the amount of interest you save depends on when you make the prepayment.
 A velocity banking calculator demonstrates the savings.

-For each $100 pre-payment, the interest saved depends on when the pre-payment is made.
+The interest saved on each $100 prepayment depends on when the prepayment is made.
 When you prepay early (at month 1), you save over $200 of interest on your $100 investment.
-You save less in interest as you pre-pay later in the loan cycle.
+You save less in interest as you prepay later in the loan cycle.

 Mortgage Acceleration with a HELOC

 Mortgage Acceleration works even if your HELOC’s interest rate is higher than your mortgage’s.
-This is where most people get lost, so listen close.
+This is where most people get lost, so listen closely.

 You get compounding interest savings in your amortizing mortgage from that point forward.